Mahesh-Cheemalapati/Code-Arcade/README.md

 3. Given the string, check if it is a palindrome.

->/* Given the string, check if it is a palindrome.*/
 >function checkPalindrome(inputString) {
 >   // declaring a newStr variable to strore the inputString after reversing
 >   let newStr= "";